MapsterMapper/Mapster/README.md

 * Support for IReadOnlyList
 * Mapping of members with non-public setters
+* Automatic mapping of nullable primitives to non-nullable primitives
 * Improved error messages that help you find configuration errors
 * Conditional mapping
 * Assembly scanning for custom mappers